Harry Potter belongs to J.K. Rowling, not me.

 Finally, Adam spoke.
 "What happened?
 Why aren't you at Hogwarts?"

-Hermione said, "We can't go back," between sobs.
+Hermione answered, "We can't go back," between sobs.

 Harry took a deep breath.
 "It's a long story, but I think that we'll all have to leave here."